Staro Nagoričane Municipality

 Staro Nagoričane Municipality is a municipality in the northern part of North Macedonia.
 The municipal seat is located in the village of Staro Nagoričane.
 This municipality is part of the Northeastern Statistical Region.

 Geography

 The municipality borders Serbia to the north, the Kumanovo Municipality to the west, the Kratovo Municipality to the south, and the Rankovce Municipality to the east.
 It largely corresponds to the historical and geographical region of Sredorek.
+Staro Nagoričane includes the Kostoperska Karpa site.